Degreet/nestgram/readme.md

 export class AppService {}
 ```

-We can describe methods in AppService class, and call it in controller by this.appService.
+We can describe methods in `AppService` class, and call it in controller by `this.appService`

 ## Run project